Skip to main content

 Example 8: DAO Treasury Controlled

 Use Case: DAO manages grant releases via multisig governance.
-No arbiter needed - DAO is the authority.
+No arbiter needed: the DAO is the authority.

 Configuration